Sun and heat protection for babies and kids

 - unconsciousness

 If you think your child has heatstroke, move them to a cool area and remove all unnecessary clothes.
-Try to give them a drink and cool them down with damp cloths or a sponge.
+You can:

 Speak to a maternal child health nurse